11 of the best gluten-free breads, tried and tested

 Whether you suffer with coeliac disease or are opting for less gluten in your diet, we've rounded up the best gluten-free breads to buy.
-From crumpets and pitta breads to sliced loaves, these are the products you should be adding to your shopping list
+From crumpets and pittas to sliced loaves, these are the products you should be adding to your shopping list

 Around 8.5 million people are now following a gluten-free diet in the UK.
 With an increase in diagnoses of coeliac disease and other gluten intolerances, being able to buy good quality gluten-free products has become more important and, thankfully, the supermarkets are responding.